 The bottom-line:

 Millions business online if not billions, they cant survive without the information of algorithms.
 The metrics offer the insights that lead you to determine the user behavior patterns.
-Ensure that you have strong infrastructure to support user retention strategies and B2b SaaS churn rate benchmarks.
-Churnfree helps you understand the bottlenecks coming in your way of building customer retention strategies.
+Ensure that you have strong infrastructure to support user retention strategies and B2b SaaS benchmarks.
+A churn management software like Churnfree helps you understand the bottlenecks coming in your way of building customer retention strategies.